pingcap/website/markdown-pages/zh/careers/campus/campus-2021-content-strategist.md

 6. Detail-oriented with sharp eyes and good troubleshooting skills;

-7. Comfortable in a fast-paced environment and with meeting deadlines.
+7. Comfortable in a fast-paced environment and with meeting deadlines;

 **Responsibilities:**